 About r/ELATeachers

-A place for English teachers to share ideas and lessons and to brainstorm and collaborate on all things related to English Language Arts.
+A community for English teachers to share ideas and lessons and to brainstorm and collaborate on all things related to English Language Arts.

 The community at a glance

 Roughly 8K members have joined in the past year.
-Popular discussion topics include Teaching, Ela, and Reading.
-Common discussion themes are Advice Requests and Pain & Anger.
-Product recommendations often mention short story, book, and personal narrative.
+Popular discussion topics include Teaching, Looking For, and Struggling.
+Common discussion themes are Advice Requests and Self-Promotion.
+Product recommendations often mention used textbooks and professional development books.

 Community Topics